Home

 Phase 1

 Four years after being an apprentice in the tool-making department of the St. John Machine Company, Springfield, John Pfeifer moved to Cincinnati and began to work with the Eclipse Sewing Machine Company.
-However, after a few months, he transferred his services to the Dueber Watch Works at Newport, Kentucky.
+However, after a few months, he transferred his services to the Dueber Watch Works in Newport, Kentucky.

 Phase 2